openebs/mayastor-docs/reference/storage-class-parameters.md

 ## "fsType"

 File system that will be used when mounting the volume.
-The default file system when not specified is 'ext4'.
-We recommend to use 'xfs' that is considered to be more advanced and performant.
-Though make sure that XFS is installed on all nodes in the cluster before using it.
+The supported file systems are **ext4**, **xfs** and **btrfs** and the default file system when not specified is **ext4**.
+We recommend to use **xfs** that is considered to be more advanced and performant.
+Please ensure the requested filesystem driver is installed on all worker nodes in the cluster before using it.

 ## "ioTimeout"